 Simple repairs may take a few hours, while more extensive repairs that involve re-routing or replacing pipes could take several days.
 While many plumbers may use the presence of a slab leak to amp up their rates, our plumbers always go with the accurate repair timeline and ensure we complete your repairs in a timely manner and save you money where possible.

-How Much Does Slab Leak Detection Cost?
+How Much Can a Slab Leak Repair Cost?

-Protect Your Slab Foundation with Leak Detection Today
+Protect Your Slab Foundation Today

-Aside from the major annoyance of repairing or replacing any carpeting, furniture or prized possessions due to water damage, slab leaks can lead to major damage to your home and even its foundation.
+Aside from the major annoyance of repairing or replacing any carpeting, furniture, or prized possessions due to water damage, slab leaks can lead to major damage to your home and even its foundation.